jpaasch/Spinup.py/README.md

 Installation
 ------------

 To install Spinup, simply download `spinup.py` and store it somewhere -- e.g. in `~/scripts/`.
-To use it, you can then type:
+To use it, you can then type in a terminal:

-    python ~/scripts/spinup.py
+    > python ~/scripts/spinup.py

 If you like, you can create a shortcut in your `.bashrc` file, or whatever suits you.